jimm/seamaster/test/testfile.md

 # Set Lists

+Two other bullet list characters are accepted: "*" and "+".

 ## Song List One

-- To Each His Own
+* To Each His Own
-- Another Song
+* Another Song

 ## Song List Two

-- Another Song
++ Another Song
-- To Each His Own
++ To Each His Own